IanMcAtee/Quizial/README.md

-#Quizial: Yet Another Trivia Game
+# Quizial: Yet Another Trivia Game

+There are many trivia games like this, but this one is mine.